 He pointed across the way.
 “I live there.”

-“Will you live here?” he asked.
+“Will you live here?” he asked me.

 “I’m not sure,” I said.
 “My husband and I have to talk about it.”